 The postdoctoral phase at a university (or even a non-university research institute) usually serves the purpose of further academic qualification.
 During this period, junior researchers hope to meet the requirements for a professorship or a position in (academic) top management.
 That is why positions for research associates are usually temporary.

 As a rule, postdocs work as research associates at a professorial chair or as members of research staff in a research group or a third-party-funded project.

-Researchers can also work in (junior) research groups or third-party-funded research projects.
+Postdoctoral researchers can also work in (junior) research groups or third-party-funded research projects.
 That is normal practice at German universities.
-Roughly one quarter of all positions for research staff are funded in this way.
+Roughly 60 percent of all positions for research staff are funded in this way.
 Naturally, the main emphasis here lies firmly on research.
 The relevant (research) duties – and as a rule also the duration of the contract – are usually tied to a concrete project.
 It is nonetheless possible that teaching duties are also involved.

 If you are not appointed to a permanent university post, you will either receive a grant or your salary will be financed out of research funds.
 The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) plays the most important role here as provider of third-party funding.

 The DFG also funds university Collaborative Research Centres (CRC) and research training groups at which postdoctoral junior researchers can work as grantees, as research staff or as project leaders within a CRC .

 You must bear in mind the so-called 12-year rule, which limits the employment of young researchers at higher education institutions and publicly funded research institutions.
 It means that research associates can generally only be employed at a university for a maximum of six years until the completion of their doctorate and then another six years after that (nine years in the case of medicine).
 This affects the majority of research associates because only a small proportion of non-professorial academic positions at universities offer a tenure track.